-- Whether those affected have particular needs that were made worse by the situation - The difficulties the service user experienced when making the complaint - How quickly and easily the problem was solved. - 4.4 As circumstances vary significantly, any guidelines on the likely range of an award has to be broad although the overriding principle is that the amount of compensation awarded must be appropriate and proportionate. - 4.5 The following matrix provides guidance on the likely maximum values which could be awarded, based on the level of company responsibility and the level of impact on the customer affected by the service failure.
+- 4.2 When determining the level of compensation to be offered the following must be taken into consideration: - The problems caused by us getting it wrong - The length of time it took us to resolve the problem - Whether those affected have particular needs that were made worse by the situation - The difficulties the service user experienced when making the complaint - How quickly and easily the problem was solved. - 4.3 As circumstances vary significantly, any guidelines on the likely range of an award has to be broad although the overriding principle is that the amount of compensation awarded must be appropriate and proportionate. - 4.4 The following matrix provides guidance on the likely maximum values which could be awarded, based on the level of company responsibility and the level of impact on the customer affected by the service failure.